 Amazon could also innovate in other ways.
 It recently established a stealth lab, called 1492, that focuses on healthcare technology.
 While little is known about the products being created, speculation is that the retailer is developing tools to mine data from electronic health records, new telemedicine technologies and healthcare applications for its existing products.

 Without knowing what the technology platforms of the future will look like, the most important thing healthcare organizations can do now is to start preparing for a fundamental shift in how consumers will demand services.
-Leaders should consider how the tools and technologies being created by organizations outside of healthcare, like Amazon, could address consumers' demands, connect with patients, make care more convenient as well as what tools will be required to link the technologies together.
+Leaders need to consider how the tools and technologies being created by outside organizations, like Amazon, could address consumers’ demands, connect with patients and make care more convenient as well as what tools will be required to link the technologies together.
 Forming partnerships with organizations that are creating these tools will be important in staying ahead.

 To identify what capabilities their organization will need, leaders should develop a picture of how their healthcare system will need to look in the future.
 A few questions to consider are: